HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 To assist in the exchange of data between systems, CINX supports external references for most object types.

-A common use for an external reference is a system id from a non-CINX.
+A common use for an external reference is a system id from a non-CINX application.
 The API supports setting of these references and provides a three-field array structure:

  <img src='images/cinx-ext-refs.jpg'/>